-- Describe the meteorological variables that are affected by climate change. - Describe the impacts of climate change on human health with emphasis on vulnerable populations. - Demonstrate understanding of the complexities of how climate change effects health through the construction of a visual model. - Describe the health co-benefits of climate change mitigation. - Describe and evaluate climate adaptation strategies that are protective of human health.
+- Describe the climatic conditions that are changing in response to a warming climate. - Describe the impacts of these changing climatic conditions on human health with emphasis on vulnerable populations. - Demonstrate understanding of the complexities of the climate change-health effect system through construction of a visual model. - Describe the health co-benefits of climate change mitigation. - Describe and evaluate adaptation strategies that are protective of human health.